rpmsoftware/assessment-ui-developer/README.md

 # UI Developer Assessment

-In this assessment you will show your abilities and experience with regards to integrating modern technologies like React with an old codebase that uses Mootools.
+In this assessment you will show your abilities and experience with regards to integrating modern technologies like React with an old codebase that uses MooTools.

-Deep knowledge of Mootools is not necessary to complete this assignment but knowledge of similar libraries from the same era (like JQuery) will help.
+Deep knowledge of MooTools is not necessary to complete this assignment but knowledge of similar libraries from the same era (like JQuery) will help.

 ## Assignment